 - 4. What are the potential outcomes of a California Serna Motion?

-- 5. Should you waive your right to a speedy trial?
+- 5. Should I waive my right to a speedy trial?

 1. What is a Serna motion?

-The judge will then decide – prior to your trial – whether to grant the motion and dismiss the charges.
+After we file a Serna motion on your behalf, the judge in your case will hold a hearing at which we and the prosecution present relevant evidence.
+The judge will then decide – prior to your trial – whether to grant the motion and dismiss your charges.

 2. What is my right to a speedy trial under the federal Constitution?